Strmiska/Metacritic-Webscrape/README.md

         else:
             loop = True
 ```
 Once the user has supplied a list of game titles they have played previously.
 Their results will be fed into the dataset.
-Once their entry is saved the dataset will be turned into a sparse matrix.
+After that, their entry is saved and the dataset will be turned into a sparse matrix.
+I will then use the review scores as cordinates for a nearest neighbors regressor which will find reviewers who have played the same or similar game titles in the dataset.
+Recommendations will be pulled from the games that other reviewers have played but the user has not.

-For more information on this project please visit:
+For more information on this project please visit my blog:
 https://keithstrmiska.com/